lagudushruthi/Risc-V-RTL2GDS/Week2/Readme.md

 ### Key Modules

 - **RVMYTH (RISC-V CPU)**
   - The heart of BabySoC, RVMYTH implements a reduced instruction set computing (RISC) architecture.
-RISC-V is celebrated for its simplicity and extensibility,   allowing customization and rapid innovation.
-Core features include a load-store approach to memory access and a minimal instruction set.
-RVMYTH continuously cycles the r17 register to hold output data, providing values for peripheral modules.
-Its design prioritizes energy efficiency and predictable execution, both crucial for embedded systems.
+  - Core features include a load-store approach to memory access and a minimal instruction set.
+  - RVMYTH continuously cycles the r17 register to hold output data, providing values for peripheral modules.
-  - Implements a reduced instruction set, emphasizing efficiency and extensibility.
-  - Handles program execution and cycles output values via the `r17` register.

 - **Phase-Locked Loop (PLL)**
-  - BabySoC incorporates an 8x PLL, which generates stable, synchronized clock signals.
-PLLs are central to modern SoCs because they minimize clock jitter and allow multiple subsystems to operate at optimal frequencies.
-The PLL compares an input reference signal to its output, tunes a voltage-controlled oscillator until lock is achieved, and distributes clock signals system-wide.
-This tight timing coordination reduces errors and enables reliable communication between CPU, memory, and peripherals.
   - Provides precision clock signals synchronized to a reference input.
   - Minimizes jitter and timing errors, ensuring all system blocks operate harmoniously.
   - Essential for high-speed and reliable communication between chip modules.

 - **10-bit Digital-to-Analog Converter (DAC)**
-  - The 10-bit DAC in BabySoC converts digital data specifically, the values from RVMYTH—into physical voltage levels.
-The DAC’s architecture typically uses a network of resistors (weighted resistor or R-2R ladder designs), and handles 1024 discrete values from the CPU.
-This analog output enables BabySoC to interface directly with devices accepting analog signals, such as speakers or televisions, demonstrating multimedia capabilities.
   - Converts digital output from the CPU into 1024 distinct analog voltage levels.
   - Facilitates direct interfacing with analog hardware, such as speakers or displays.
   - Demonstrates real multimedia output from a digital core.